Patricia Davis

 Patricia Davis (she/her, b.
 1985) is a visual artist, curator, and educator.
 She earned her MFA in Studio Art from the University of Nebraska–Lincoln (2016) and a BFA in Studio Art with concentrations in printmaking and sculpture from The University of Alabama in Tuscaloosa (2010).
 During her time at UA, Davis distinguished herself as a first-generation Ronald E. McNair Scholar and a Windgate Fellow, demonstrating her commitment to both academic excellence and artistic innovation.
 Her international experience includes studying at the Santa Reparata International School of Art in Florence, Italy, where she deepened her artistic practice and cultural perspective.

-Davis has shown in exhibitions across the United States and internationally, reflecting her diverse artistic vision.
+Davis has shown in exhibitions across the United States and internationally.
 Her residency at the Cedar Point Biological Station in Ogallala, NE, allowed her to engage deeply with the natural environment, influencing her creative approach.
 Recently, she served as the Curator and Manager of UNO Art Gallery and Collections at the University of Nebraska at Omaha, where she developed dynamic programming and exhibitions that fostered community engagement with the arts.
 In addition to her curatorial role, Davis has held significant positions at the University of Nebraska–Lincoln, including Director of the Eisentrager-Howard Gallery, lecturer, and faculty advisor for the MEDICI Student Gallery.

 Since moving back to Alabama in 2023, she became a member of the ALWCA.
 Currently based in Huntsville, Alabama, Davis teaches part-time at the University of Alabama in Huntsville and works as event coordinator for The Land Trust of North Alabama.